kmdlogic/kmd-logic-cpr-client/README.md

 ## Datafordeler Provider

-The Datafordeler service is available to any organisation which require access to the CPR register.
+The Datafordeler service is available to any organisation which require access to the CPR register.Additionally access to private companies is also supported.

 To gain access, you must:

 1. Create a user in the Self Service Portal
-2. Add a Service User by supplying a FOCES certificate
+2. Add a Service User by supplying a FOCES certificate.
 3. Request access to the CPR Service `CprPersonFullComplete`
+4. Request access to `CprPrivatePNR`, can also be made in case if you are a private company.
-4. Optionally, request access to CPR Events `CprHaendelse` using a subscription in `PULL` mode and `JSON` format.
+5. Optionally, request access to CPR Events `CprHaendelse` using a subscription in `PULL` mode and `JSON` format.

 Useful links: